~ Nanci Hartland's first journey

 Mock bowing to me with a bright smile, Mqueno picks up my one duffel and walks away.
 I follow quickly with the other one and my backpack to an old Toyota pick-up truck with the hood up.
 He throws the duffel into the back and tells me to do the same with mine, as that is my seating for the trip.
 I clamor in with my duffel bag and backpack and look for a way to hang on.
 Godfrey gently places the burlap sack covering the weathered wooden box that holds 25 Guava and Plum fruit tree seedlings between my duffles.
 My gift for the village.
 I say a cheerful "Kwaheri." and thank him for his help with the trees.
 He smiles and is gone into the crowd.

-The hood slams down and a man steps away and wipes his hands on a dirty rag that he shoves in the cab.
+The hood slams down.
+A man steps away and wipes his hands on a dirty rag that he shoves in the cab.
 He takes a plastic bottle of water from behind the seat and quickly washes his hands carefully, dries them on another cleaner cloth and greets me.
 “Jambo!
 Ngeti is my name.
 Karibou!
 Welcome again to Afrika!” and offers a firm handshake and a smile about as wide as his ‘Afrika’ or at least to the horizon.

 The next 3 hours are spent careening over a narrow red dusty road, down into riverbeds, over and up again like “Mr. Toad’s Wild Ride”.
-A few times he follows the riverbed and finds the narrow track again further down.
 We are bouncing along under trees whose branches arch the road, or out under the sun and the wide clear blue sky.
 I am like a happy dog leaning into the wind with its ears flapping and a frisky smile.
 My eyes are big and wide as I take in everything at once using all my senses.
 A troop of Vervet monkeys with long arms, and babies clinging to fur cross the road in front of us and climb again into the trees.

 After a few more miles the quiet Ngeti stops the truck and gets out.
 He gestures for me to get out too.
 Standing next to me, Ngeti moves his arm in a wide gesture pointing out and then down.